 Proceedings of the IEEE has published works of many extraordinary visionaries and continues to attract top researchers and scholars.
 Armstrong, de Forest, Marconi, Mauchly, and Zworykin are just a few of the esteemed authors highlighted below.

 Pupin received the 1924 Medal of Honor for his “fundamental contributions in the field of electrical tuning and the rectification of alternating currents used for signaling purposes.”

-In 1950, the Institute of Radio Engineers (IRE) awarded its Medal of Honor “for his many contributions to the radio and electronic industry as teacher, scientist, and administrator.”
+Terman received the 1950 Medal of Honor “for his many contributions to the radio and electronic industry as teacher, scientist, and administrator.”

-In 1951, the Institute of Radio Engineers (IRE) awarded its Medal of Honor “for his outstanding contribution to the concept and development of electronic apparatus basic to modern television.”
+Zworykin received the 1951 Medal of Honor “for his outstanding contribution to the concept and development of electronic apparatus basic to modern television.”

 Read his paper on "The Iconoscope - A Modern Version of The Electric Eye"